inet-framework/inet/showcases/general/dynamic/doc/index.rst

 The model
 ---------

-The ``ScenarioManager`` module can be used to create and destroy nodes during simulations (it can also change many aspects of the configuration while the simulation is running, but those features are out of scope for this showcase.)
+The :ned:`ScenarioManager` module can be used to create and destroy nodes during simulations (it can also change many aspects of the configuration while the simulation is running, but those features are out of scope for this showcase.)
 The scenario manager module takes an XML script input.